RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/02-Web-Query-Form.md

 * The sum between start and rows parameters can not be higher than 100,000.
 * The maximum highlight characters is trim to 100,000 characters.
 * If more than 5,000 person object or role object with abuse-mailbox information is requested, the user's IP will be temporarily blocked.

+The possible values that you can specify for the Accept/Content-Type header are:

+* `application/xml` for XML
+* `application/json` for JSON

+Clients can also append an extension of `.xml` or `.json` to the request URL instead of setting an `Accept:` header.
+The server will return a response in the appropriate format for that given extension.
+XML format is the default one.